 Local’s Tip: The folks dressed up in character costumes can be rather aggressive.
 They try to pull people in for photos and then demand payment, avoid getting caught up in the schemed by diverting eye contact.

-NYC Itinerary, Day 1: Catch a Broadway Show
+Evening Activity: Catch a Broadway Show

 Let’s slowly start winding down your first of 4 days in New York City by doing one of my favorite things in the Big Apple, catching a Broadway Show!
 Admittedly, Broadway Shows are so dang expensive, but the experience is truly unforgettable.
 I would suggest budgeting at least one Broadway Show during your 4 days in New York City.